Topological defects lead to energy transfer in active nematics

-The active length, $l_\alpha$, governs the length scale of many features of an active nematic and can be controlled by varying the activity, $\alpha$.
-The other typically important length is the defect core radius, $\epsilon$, which controls the balance between the two terms in the Landau De-Gennes free energy.
-Fig.~\ref{fig:f3}a shows how the location of the positive peak in the energy transfer, $k^*$, varies with these two length scales.
-Almost all variation is with $\alpha$, which we confirm by plotting $l_\alpha k^*$, see Fig.~\ref{fig:f3}b.
-This confirms that in typical defect chaos, the key length scale governing energy transfer remains $l_\alpha$.
-This is consistent with the earlier simulations, displayed as a yellow diamond, and microtubule based active nematic experiments, indicated by the pink line in Fig.~\ref{fig:f3}b (see~\cite{SI}).
-We also look at the dominant method of energy dissipation over the same parameter range.
-The total energy injection rate is given by $I$, which in turn is predominantly dissipated by viscosity through $D_v$ and relaxation of the director $D_Q$.
-Thus $D_v/I$ gives the fraction of energy dissipated through viscosity shown in Fig.~\ref{fig:f3}c.
-Here we see that in typical defect chaos, the dominant method of energy dissipation is viscosity, consistent with previous numerical studies~\cite{alert2022active}.
+To understand the two regimes identified in Fig.~\ref{fig:f3}b, we look at the dominant method of energy dissipation over the same parameter range.
+The total energy injection rate is given by $I$, which is dissipated by either viscosity through $D^v$ and relaxation of the director $D^Q$.
+Thus $D^v/I$ gives the fraction of energy dissipated through viscosity, shown in Fig.~\ref{fig:f3}c.
+Here we see that in typical defect chaos, the dominant method of energy dissipation is viscosity.
 Defect chaos emerges when $l_\alpha$ is small, hence when activity, $\alpha$, is high.
-High activity increases the flow speed, and thus strain rate, leading to an increase in $D_v$.
-Conversely, the relaxation of the director, $D_Q$, does not directly scale with the activity thus during defect chaos $D_v$ dominates energy dissipation; this is referred to as the high activity regime in numerical studies by Alert et al.~\cite{alert2022active}.
-However, we see that for small values of $\epsilon$ the scaling with $l_\alpha$ breaks down and the dominant method of dissipation is relaxation of $Q$, see Figs.~\ref{fig:f3}b,c.
-When $\epsilon$ is very small, $D_Q^L$ increases and eventually causes relaxation of the director, $D_Q$, to become the dominant method of energy dissipation, Fig.~\ref{fig:f3}c.
-In this state, the Landau terms in the free energy dominate and the cost of topological defects becomes very high, furthermore when $\alpha$ is small the active length scale is large and less defects are expected.
-Thus we arrive at a state with a very low number of defects, see Fig.~\ref{fig:f4} and SI Movie 2.
+High activity increases the flow speed, and thus strain rate, leading to an increase in $D^v$.
+Conversely, $D^Q$ does not directly scale with the activity thus during defect chaos $D^v$ dominates energy dissipation.
+This is similar to the high activity regime identified in defect free active nematics~\cite{alert2022active}.
+However, we see that for small values of $\epsilon$ the scaling with $l_\alpha$ breaks down and the dominant method of dissipation is $D^Q$, see Figs.~\ref{fig:f3}b,c.
+When $\epsilon$ is very small, $D^L$ increases and eventually causes $D^Q$ to become the dominant method of energy dissipation, Fig.~\ref{fig:f3}c.
+In this state, the Landau terms in the free energy dominate and the cost of topological defects becomes very high.
+Furthermore, when $\alpha$ is small the active length scale is large and fewer defects are expected.
+Thus we arrive at a state with a low number of defects, see Fig.~\ref{fig:f4} and SI Movie 2.
+In this regime, the active nematic is still highly dynamic, demonstrating chaotic flows and the same scaling of the kinetic energy spectra, see Fig.~S3 of~\cite{SI}.
+This makes it distinct from previously identified low defect states that can display long range order or oscillatory behavior~\cite{oza2016antipolar,oza2016generalized}.